bahtiyartan/troia/docs/30Flowcontrol.rst

 ::

 	IF A > 1 && A < THIS.GETMAXVALUE(P1) THEN
-		RESULT = 'A is between one and max value';
+		RESULT = 'A is between one and maximum value';
 	ENDIF;

 In TROIA all logical expression is executed even if first condition is enough to calculate logical expression's result, unlike most programming languages.
 Lets say A is 0 before the IF statement, so A > 1 condition returns false.
 If one of && (and) operator's operands is false, result is always false.
-TROIA Interpreter executes A < THIS.GETMAXVALUE() conditon, although condition result is obvious.
+TROIA Interpreter executes A < THIS.GETMAXVALUE() condition, although condition result is obvious.
 Behaviour is same for || (or) operator when its first operand is true.

 IF-ELSE Statement